ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 urlHelper.Action<HomeController>(c => c.Index(With.No<int>()));
 ```

-All methods resolve all kinds of route constraints like `ActionNameAttribute`, `AreaAttribute`, `RouteConstraintAttribute`, `IControllerModelConvention`, `IActionModelConvention` and `IParameterModelConvention`.
+All methods resolve all kinds of route changing features like `ActionNameAttribute`, `AreaAttribute`, `RouteConstraintAttribute`, `IControllerModelConvention`, `IActionModelConvention`, `IParameterModelConvention` and potentially others.
 The expressions use the internally created by the MVC framework `ControllerActionDescriptor` objects, which contain all route specific information.

+**Make sure you read carefully the [Internal caching](#internal-caching) and [Performance consideration](#performance-consideration) sections of this documentation, before you start using the link generation features of the library!**

 ### Controller extension methods: